tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 The whirring stopped instantly.
 The jaw went slack.
 The blue eyes stared blankly.

-Pheobe released the mangled, ruined stub of Fiona’s finger.
+Phoebe released the mangled, ruined stub of Fiona’s finger.

 Fiona didn't stop screaming.
 She only screamed louder, clutching the oozing, devastated ruin of her hand to her chest.
 I looked down at the doll's pristine cheek, now streaked with my daughter's blood, and the metallic, coppery smell of the damage filled the air.